 Wayfinding, put simply, is an information system to guide people to their destinations.
 In this project, while a guide of sorts was provided, its primary purpose was not directional but to ensure that the journey itself was a path of non-linear exploration and discovery.

 Grand Central Market is more than a public eatery.
 A historic landmark of Los Angeles, its mission is to celebrate the cuisines and cultures of Los Angeles and to gather the city’s many communities around a shared table.

 our (broad) brief

-Because, through research, I found that the
+Well, through research, the

-solution was not so obvious.
+solution proved not to be so obvious.

-interviews were conducted with current or recent
+interviews were conducted with current and recent

-visitors to the market, workers at the market and an
+visitors to the market, workers at the market, and an

 architect who helped give insights into its spatial design.

 “There’s mystery and excitement provided by that open, multi direction layout...Every time you’re going somewhere else within the space, you’re about to encounter something new and different that you wouldn’t have seen before.”